-- Registration: A non-refundable book and materials fee is required each year. - Tuition Policy (Board of Total Catholic Education, revised from quarter to trimester, 2008)
+- Registration: A non-refundable book and materials fee (after May 30th) is required each year. - Tuition Policy

 File application in early May

 Payment Options:

 - 1. Monthly payments from June to March made through FACTS Tuition Management-payment is due on the 30th - 2.
 All of tuition paid up front by June 1 with discount discount forfeited if payment is late - 3.
 Tuition paid half and half due June 1 and December 1